maoratar1/SLAM/README.md

 ## tl;dr
-is the computational problem of constructing or updating a map of an unknown environment while simultaneously keeping track of an agent's location within it

 SLAM, shortcut of **S**imultaneous **L**ocalization **A**nd **M**apping,
 is a computational problem of constructing a map of an unknown environment while keeping track of an agent's location within it.